Marketing’s procurement challenge

-It’s not possible to do both.
 Agencies have tried to serve advertisers who operate in this way.
 They’ve split functions, with buying going into holding companies such as GroupM and kept the agency brands to work with marketing.
-But even this approach ultimately ceases to work once media prices hit rock bottom and you can’t go lower without devaluing the quality of the inventory.
+But even this approach ultimately ceased to work once media prices hit rock bottom.
+You can’t go lower without devaluing the quality of the environments where brand messages appear.

-Today, however, there is evidence that many procurement departments have learnt these lessons.
-They still keep an eye on costs of course, but they have also worked with the marketing team to agree a common set of KPIs that both teams stick to.
+The good news is that today many procurement departments have learnt these lessons.
+They still keep an eye on costs of course, but they have also worked closely with the marketing team to agree on a common set of KPIs that both teams stick to.

-The benefits are huge because it is like lifting a weight off the agency’s shoulders.
+Getting the relationship between marketing and procurement right also makes an agency’s life so much easier.
 Even if the marketing and procurement teams have different reporting lines (to the CMO and the CFO, typically), they are at least working to the same common objectives.

-We’ve seen a range of approaches to alignment, including the creation of a company council with 10-12 people representing different geographies and functions, working together to create the common KPIs needed to ensure corporate alignment.
+We’ve seen a range of approaches to alignment, including the creation of a company council with 10-12 people representing different geographies and functions, all working together to create the common KPIs needed to ensure corporate alignment.

-Many procurement teams are also by upskilling their own knowledge, particularly in the digital media buying space.
+Many procurement teams are also upskilling their knowledge, particularly in the digital media buying space.
 That makes a lot of sense, not just because it’s useful to understand how money flows through the incredibly complex ad: tech ecosystem.

-The bottom line: Agencies and advertisers win when marketing and procurement find common ground and identify clear roles and responsibilities.
+Both agencies and advertisers win when marketing and procurement find common ground and identify clear roles and responsibilities.